-The overall facility features conventionally partitioned, operable partitioned, and demountable metal partitioned Classrooms with VCT and carpet Description: tile type flooring, 2x4 ACT type ceilings, as well as painted CMU, metal partitions, and brick type wall finishes, and they are in good condition.
+The overall facility features conventionally partitioned, operable partitioned, and demountable metal partitioned Classrooms with rubber and Description: carpet tile type flooring, 2x4 ACT type ceilings, as well as painted CMU, metal partitions, and brick type wall finishes, and they are in good condition.
 The overall facility has Corridors with type rubber flooring, 2x4 ACT type ceilings, as well as painted CMU and metal partition type wall finishes, and they are in good condition.
 The overall facility has Restrooms with vinyl or concrete type flooring, gypsum board type ceilings, as well as painted CMU type wall finishes, and they are in good condition.
 Toilet partitions are plastic, and are in good condition.
 Classroom casework in the overall facility is wood type construction with plastic laminate tops, is adequately provided, and in good condition.
-The typical Classroom contains 7'-7 lineal feet of casework, and Classroom casework is consistently 7'-7".
+The typical Classroom contains 7'-7" lineal feet of casework, and Classroom casework is consistently 7'-7".
 Classrooms are provided adequate chalkboards, markerboards, tackboards which are in good condition.
 The Classroom storage cubbies, located in the Classrooms are adequately provided, and in good condition.
 The Art program is equipped with a kiln in good condition, and existing kiln ventilation is adequate.
 The facility is equipped with wood louvered interior doors that are flush mounted recessed with proper ADA hardware and clearances, and in good condition.
 The Gymnasium space has VCT type flooring, open exposed type ceilings, as well as painted CMU type wall finishes, and they are in good condition.
 There are no bleachers in this gymnasium.
 The gymnasium basketball backboards are electrically operated type, and are in good condition.
 The Media Center, has carpet tile type flooring, 2x4 ACT type ceilings, as well as paint CMU and metal partitions type wall finishes, and they are in good condition.
 Student Dining has VCT type flooring, 2x4 ACT type ceilings, as well as painted CMU type wall finishes, and they are in good condition.
-The existing Kitchen is full service Kitchen, is undersized based on current enrollment, and the existing Kitchen equipment, installed in 1991, is in good condition.
-Walk-in cooler(s) and freezer(s) are located within the Kitchen spaces, and are in good condition.
+The existing Kitchen is full service Kitchen, is undersized based on current enrollment, and the existing Kitchen equipment, installed in 1991-2003, is in good condition.
+The Kitchen hood is in good condition, and is not equipped with the required UL 300 compliant wet chemical fire suppression system.
+The required 6" overhang on all three exposed sides of the cooking equipment is provided by the hood.
+Kitchen hood exhaust ductwork is (is not) of proper construction / material / insulation / and/or installed as required by the OSDM and OBCMC.
+Walk-in cooler(s) and freezer(s) are located within the Kitchen spaces and are in good condition.